MakeSchool-Tutorials/Make-Cookies/P01-Setting-Up-A-Boilerplate/content.md

   </body>
 </html>
 ```
-Once we have our basic boilerplate we're ready to start laying out our page.
+Once we have our basic **HTML5 boilerplate** we're ready to start laying out our page.

 # Laying out our page